hashicorp/terraform-website/content/source/docs/enterprise/system-overview/architecture.html.md

 ![tfe-int-wait-for-dependencies](assets/tfe-int-wait-for-dependencies.png)

-1. The remaining services that do not rely on PostgreSQL are launched in parallel.
-Included in this batch are or two short lived containers, `ptfe_migrations` and `ptfe_registry_migrations`, which exist only to apply any necessary updates to the database schema.<br />
+1. Terraform launches the remaining services that do not rely on PostgreSQL in parallel.
+These include two short-lived containers, `ptfe_migrations` and `ptfe_registry_migrations`, that exist only to apply any necessary updates to the database schema.<br />
 2. The main **web** and **background** services start up:
 <br />2a.
 Once `ptfe_migrations` has finished, `ptfe_atlas` and `ptfe_sidekiq` are started in parallel.
 <br />2b.
 Once `ptfe_registry_migrations` has finished, `ptfe_registry_api` and `ptfe_registry_worker` are started in parallel.